FOREX-Dollar gains, euro dips after cautious ECB

 +11.3750

-(Reporting by Karen Brettell; Additional reporting by John Alun in London; Editing by Christina Fincher)
+(Reporting by Karen Brettell; Additional reporting by John Alun in London; Editing by Christina Fincher and Lisa Shumaker)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.